grnet/kamaki/docs/developers/config.rst

 Kamaki CLI offers a configuration module named *config*.
 It features:

-* The global dict *DEFAULTS* with all the configuration settings needed to run a kamaki CLI and their default values
+* The global dict *DEFAULTS* with all the configuration settings and default values for running a kamaki CLI

 * The class *Config* is a ConfigParser extension adjusted to offer kamaki-specific functionalities (e.g., cloud management)

+Instances of *kamaki.cli.config.Config* always store data at a local file, the path of which, is usually given by user as a constructor parameter.
+If the path of the configuration file is not specified explicitly, the value at *kamaki.cli.config.CONFIG_PATH* is used instead.

 Types of configuration options
 ------------------------------